vanesascode/mastering-the-DOM-with-JS/readme.md

 The nodes are organized in a hierarchical structure, where each node has a parent node (except for the root node) and can have zero or more child nodes.

-### interacting with the DOM:
+### 🟠 Interacting with the DOM:

 The DOM hierarchy allows you to access and manipulate the elements in an HTML document using `JavaScript`.

-Each node in the DOM has `properties and methods` that can be used to interact with it, such as changing its content, modifying its attributes, adding or removing child nodes, and more:
+Each node in the DOM has `properties and methods` that can be used to interact with it, such as changing its content, modifying its attributes, adding or removing child nodes, and more.

+Find examples in the html files of this repository.